 Short for Tetanus, diphtheria, and pertussis.
 Chances are you had this as a child, but it is recommended you get a booster every 10 years.
 I got this just for my general well being, travel or not.
 It is considered preventative care and is covered under the affordable healthcare act.
 Most pharmacies and physicians should be able to administer this vaccine.

 JE is a disease caused by a virus that is spread through mosquito bites found in certain parts of Southeast Asia and The Pacific, particularly in rural and agricultural areas.
 This vaccine has high costs and is generally not covered by insurance.
 I chose not to get this vaccine solely because of the timing of the series of three two shots.
-If you will be traveling through parts of rural Asia, then this vaccine is highly recommended.
+This vaccine is highly recommended if you will be traveling through parts of rural Asia.

 Think you may need some health coverage on the road?
-Check out World Nomads Travel Insurance to help keep you safe when you’re abroad!
+Check out Heymondo Travel Insurance to help keep you safe when you’re abroad!

 Any immunization recommendations for travel in your experience?